 - Reference Guide: News Genre: Includes examples of classification systems, including Opinion.

-- News Quality in the Platform Era: Research writings from a NewsQ-supported Social Science Research Council workshop are forthcoming.
+- News Quality in the Platform Era: Research writings from a NewsQ-supported Social Science Research Council workshop are forthcoming in 2022 by Routledge.